The global derived period map

 There is a forgetful functor $(-)^{alg}: \cat Top(\cat T_{an}) \to \cat Top(\cat T_{\acute et})$ which corresponds to forgetting extra structure and considering just the algebraic object $(\cat X, \cat O_{\cat X}^{alg})$.

 Then the the following hold:

 \begin{itemize} \item There is an analytification functor $(-)^{an}$ from $\cat T_{\acute et}$-structured topoi to $\cat T_{an}$-structured topoi, which is right adjoint to the forgetful functor $(-)^{alg}$.
 This is an adjunction of functors of $\oo$-categories.
-See Theorem 2.1.1 in \cite{Lurie11e}. \item The analytification functor sends DM stacks locally of finite presentation to derived analytic spaces, see Remark 12.2.6 in \cite{Lurie11d}. \item The analytification functor can be extended to derived Artin stacks, see Section 8 of \cite{Porta15}.
-It follows from Lemma 2.35 of \cite{Porta14} applied to the derived context that analytification sends geometric derived algebraic stacks to geometric derived analytic stacks. \item Analytification restricts to the usual analytification on the subcategory of underived schemes, see Proposition 6.5 in \cite{Porta15}. \item The natural comparison map $h: (X^{an})^{alg} \to X$ is flat, see Section 6.3 in \cite{Porta15}. \item Analytification commutes with the truncations $\pi^{0}$ and $\pi_{0}$, see Section 6.6 of \cite{Porta15} and Lemma 2.20 of \cite{Porta14}. \end{itemize}
+See Theorem 2.1.1 in \cite{Lurie11e}. \item The analytification functor sends DM stacks locally almost of finite presentation to derived analytic spaces, see Remark 12.26 in \cite{Lurie11d}. \item The analytification functor can be extended to derived Artin stacks, see \cite{Porta15} and also Section 3.1 of \cite{HolsteinF}.
+It follows from Lemma 2.35 of \cite{Porta14} applied to the derived context that analytification sends geometric derived algebraic stacks locally almost of finite presentation to geometric derived analytic stacks. \item Analytification restricts to the usual analytification on the subcategory of underived schemes, see Lemma 4.4 in \cite{Porta15}. \item The natural comparison map $h: (X^{an})^{alg} \to X$ is flat, see Corollary 5.15 in \cite{Porta15}. \item Analytification commutes with the truncations $\pi^{0}$ and $\pi_{0}$, see Section 9.2 in \cite{Porta15} and Lemma 2.20 of \cite{Porta14}. \end{itemize}